linhdnguyen23/Archive/README.md

 ## Submitting Your Solution

 1. To enter the competition, your team must submit a working (makeable) solution on github, on or before the deadline.
-2. Your team must submit a 1-3 page paper describing the design concepts you used in your solution.
+2. Your team must submit a 1-3 page paper describing the technical design concepts you used in your solution.
-3. Your team must submit a 1-page "Marketing Overview" that describes your product, highlights your team, and offers reasons why your solution should be chosen over your competitors.
-As this is a marketing document, your submission should be witty, exciting, interesting and compelling.
+3. Your team must submit a 1-page "Marketing Summary" that describes your product, highlights your team, and offers reasons why your solution should be chosen over your competitors.
+Since this is a marketing document, your submission must be witty, exciting, interesting and compelling.

+## Choosing a Winner

+The Zombies in Marketing are awaiting your submissions.
+Here's how they will score your work:

+### Working Application (40pts)
+...

+### Performance and Efficiency (20pts)
+...

+### 1-3 Page Design Paper (20pts)
+...

+### 1-Page Marketing Summary (10pts)
+...

+### 1-That "Something" Extra...
+(10pts)
+...

+### Summary Score

+Your submission will recieve a maximum of 100 points, comprised of the total points your solution receives in each of the 5 categories.

 ## Prize?
 Did you say Prize?